hokman0414/Basic-EDR-/README.md

 -test API hooking through LoadLibraryA of virtualhook.DLL

 **Agent:**
+- Deploys Kernel Driver

--Deploys logging with named pipe
+- Deploys logging with named pipe
 -Deploys Kernel Driver
 -Basically tries to load that vDriver.sys file and save it as a service